 We are proud to share an impressive crop of guild updates this summer.
 We appreciate the amazing work that every elected board, executive director, and guild member does on behalf of their state and the industry as a whole.
 We should never forget that most of the people striving to build a better community do so freely, volunteering both their time and sweat.
-Thanks again to each and every one
+Thanks again to each and every oneof you!

 ACSA State Guild Committee

 It has been a few action-packed months since our last update.
 We had a great turn out in Pittsburgh at the State Guild Round Table during the ACSA Conference.
 Out of that conversation, we came up with a wish list for the coming Guilds FAQ page when the new ACSA website launches.
 These include:

 We will be working on these over the next few months and would appreciate any help you could offer.

 In May a handful of distillers and industry supporters were in Washington DC for a joint fly-in with the ACSA and Distilled Spirits Council in support of extending the FET reduction.
 I would say that the #1 takeaway is that getting the FET reduction extended is far from guaranteed.
 We have 18 months left to secure an extension and that should be each Guild and each distiller’s #1 priority over that time.
 To date, a handful of extremely dedicated distillers have been carrying the load on this, and they need you to get off the sidelines and get in the game.
 The cost of inaction is $10.80 per proof gallon, can you afford that?

 The things you should be doing at this moment to continue to save $10.80 per PG: join the ACSA and your Guild, tell your reinvestment story to your Senators and Representatives, and find out how to become involved in the ACSA PAC by sending a request to: email@example.com.